Douglas Garcia

 Douglas Garcia Bispo dos Santos (born in São Paulo on January 26, 1994) is a Brazilian former state deputy in São Paulo.
 He is affiliated with the Republicans.
 He was elected in 2018.

 He is anti-communist and an ally of conservative president Jair Bolsonaro.

 In the 2022 election, he obtained just over 24,000 votes and was not elected federal deputy, being without holding a public office as soon as his term ends in March 2023.

 Personal life

-On April 5, 2019, the day after threatening to assault a transsexual who used the same bathroom as her mother or sister, Garcia admitted to being homosexual.
+On April 5, 2019, the day after threatening to assault a transsexual who used the same bathroom as his mother or sister, Garcia admitted to being homosexual.
 On the tribune of the Legislative Assembly of São Paulo (ALESP), he stated: "It does not diminish in any way the flags that I have been defending here in the Legislative Assembly against 'gender ideology'".